tammoippen/geohash-hilbert/README.md

 this package uses [hilbert](https://en.wikipedia.org/wiki/Hilbert_curve) curves.
 (The kernel for this package was adapted from [wiki](https://en.wikipedia.org/wiki/Hilbert_curve)).

+**Note**: The parameter (and returns) order changed from lat/lng in `geohash` to lng/lat.
+Apart from that this package is a drop-in replacement for the original `geohash`.

 Further, the string representation is changed (and modifieable) to compensate for the special requirements of the implementation: `geohash` uses a modified base32 representation, i.e. every character in the geohash encodes 5 bits.
 Even bits